taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 - **1-move:** Flip one new card.
 If it matches a remembered card, take the pair and play again.
 If not, "waste" the second flip by re-flipping a card you already know.
 - **2-move:** Flip one new card.
 If it matches a remembered card, take the pair.
 If not, flip a *second* new card.
 If the two new cards happen to match, take the pair.
 Otherwise, the turn passes.

-Through backward induction on the state space $(n,k)$, they computed the exact optimal strategy.
+Through backward induction on the state space $(n,k)$ (solving the game by working backwards from the end, where the optimal play is obvious, to the beginning), they computed the exact optimal strategy.
 The results are surprising:

 1. **Player 2 has a slight advantage** for even $n \ge 8$, of magnitude about $1/(4n)$ pairs.
 2. **The key strategic weapon is the pass.** At high $k$, both players know where most pairs are but deliberately refrain from taking them, engaging in a delicate game of parity control.